skypjack/entt/README.md

 and/or unregistered.
 Note that invoking `unreg` with an instance of a class that hasn't been previously registered is a perfectly valid operation.

-Free functions can be registered and unregisterd as well by means of the dedicated member functions `connect` and `disconnect`:
+Free functions can be registered and unregistered as well by means of the dedicated member functions `connect` and `disconnect`:

 ```cpp